Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Introduction

 We have the standard small quantum group, or quantum Frobenius kernel, $u_q(\mfk{sl}_2)$ in Lusztig's divided power algebra $U_q(\mfk{sl}_2)$~\cite{lusztig90,lusztig90II}, i.e.\ the Hopf subalgebra generated by $E$, $F$, and $K$.
 It has been shown that, at arbitrary even order $q$, the Hopf algebra $u_q(\mfk{sl}_2)$ admits no quasitriangular structure~\cite{kondosaito11,gainutdinovrunkel17}.
 This is in contrast to the odd order case, where the small quantum group is always quasitriangular.
 Indeed, this quasitriangular property holds, in a certain sense, at all parameters {\it except} for even order roots of unity.

-From another perspective, it is known that there is a linear equivalence between representations of the small quantum group $u_q(\mfk{sl}_2)$ and representations of a certain strongly-finite vertex operator algebra--the triplet VOA~\cite{adamovicmilas08,gainutdinovetal06,nagatomotsuchiya11}.
-Hence $\rep u_q(\mfk{sl}_2)$ apparently admits {\it some} braided tensor structure, via the logarithmic tensor theory of Huang and Lepowsky~\cite{huanglepowsky94}.
-(Let us call this induced tensor structure on $\rep u_q(\mfk{g})$ the CFT tensor structure.)
-So, one may conclude that there is some small error in the definition of the Hopf structure on quantum $\mfk{sl}_2$ at an even order root of unity which, after it has been remedied, will reproduce the CFT tensor structure as the tensor structure on $\rep u_q(\mfk{sl}_2)$ induced by the coproduct on $u_q(\mfk{sl}_2)$ (see e.g.~\cite{gainutdinovetal06,feigintupin,gainutdinovrunkel17,creutzigetal}).
+From another perspective, it is known that there is a linear equivalence between representations of the small quantum group $u_q(\mfk{sl}_2)$ and representations of a certain strongly-finite vertex operator algebra--the triplet VOA~\cite{kausch91,fjelstadfuchshwangsemikhatovtipunin02,gainutdinovetal06,adamovicmilas08,nagatomotsuchiya11}.
+Hence $\rep u_q(\mfk{sl}_2)$ apparently admits \emph{some} braided tensor structure, via the logarithmic tensor theory of Huang, Lepowsky, and Zhang~\cite{hlz14,hlz} (cf.~\cite[Conjecture 5.7]{gainutdinovrunkel19}).
+So, one may conclude that there is some error in the definition of the Hopf structure on quantum $\mfk{sl}_2$ at an even order root of unity which, after it has been remedied, will reproduce the CFT-inspired tensor structure as the natural tensor structure on $\rep u_q(\mfk{sl}_2)$ induced by the coproduct on $u_q(\mfk{sl}_2)$ (see e.g.~\cite{gainutdinovetal06,feigintupin,gainutdinovrunkel17,creutzigetal}).

 This slippage between representation theory and conformal field theory is not unique to type $A_1$, although the corresponding conformal field theories are not well-developed outside of type $A_1$.
 One expects, in the conclusion, that there is an appropriate correction to the definition of the small quantum group $u_q(\mfk{g})$, for an arbitrary simple Lie algebra $\mfk{g}$ over $\mbb{C}$ and even order $q$, under which the category $\rep u_q(\mfk{g})$ is braided, and even log-modular (cf.~\cite[Conjecture 3.2]{adamovicmilas14}).
 To be clear about our terminology: